Loading methodology...

 | Docker network | --internal (no outbound internet) |

-| Container memory limit | 2 GB per MySQL container |
+| MySQL container memory | 2 GB per MySQL container |

 | Container cleanup | Stopped + removed after every battle |